Current members

 Collaboration

-• collaborate with other members in education, research, innovation in open and flexible learning, technology enhanced learning, university-business cooperation, etc;
+• collaborate with other members in education, research and innovation in open and flexible learning, technology enhanced learning, university-business cooperation, etc;

 • benefit from collaborative curricula and virtual mobility;